sharett/hotline/README.md

 * Says: “($HOTLINE_NAME) hotline.
 Press 1 for English.
 Para español oprima dos.”
 * Wait 15 seconds or for a language to be chosen.
 On timeout, defaults to English.
-* Rings to the caller, and simultaneously calls all available hotline staff, for 40 seconds.
+* Rings to the caller, and simultaneously calls all available hotline staff, for 30 seconds.
 * Any hotline staff who answer hear:
   * “($HOTLINE_NAME) hotline call.
 Press 1 to accept.”
   * If they press 1: “Connecting you to the caller.”
   * Otherwise, “Goodbye.” and hangs up.
 * If any hotline staff accept the call, they are connected to the caller.
-Maximum call length 1 hour.
 * If no one answers in time, the caller hears: “No one is available to answer.
 Please leave a message.”
 Maximum length of message, 5 minutes.
 * If a voicemail is left, all on-call staff are alerted via a text message.